Zoos and Aquariums in New Jersey

 Since 1978, marine mammals and sea turtles have been rescued, rehabilitated, and released.
 This is not a traditional aquarium, but future marine biologists can visit to watch seals being fed or cared for, and any animal lover in your family can tour the free museum.
 No one is allowed in the hospital area, but TVs do broadcast what’s going on behind the scenes.
 You can also take a virtual tour of the facility, and buy merch that supports much-needed efforts to save wildlife like whales, dolphins and manatees.

-Six Flags Drive Thru Safari (Jackson)
+Six Flags Great Adventure Resort Wild Safari (Jackson)

 Space Farms Zoo & Museum (Wantage)